openproblems-bio/neurips_2022_saturn_notebooks/README.md

 # Kaggle notebooks for Saturn Cloud

 This repository hosts notebooks for the [Open Problems - Multimodal Single-Cell Integration competition on Kaggle](https://www.kaggle.com/competitions/open-problems-multimodal/), presented at NeurIPS 2022.
-We created this repository so you can easily run notebooks for free on Saturn Cloud with a 128 GB GPU.
+We created this repository so you can easily run notebooks for free on Saturn Cloud on an instance with 128 GB RAM, 32 core CPU, and 16GB GPU memory.

 ### Get started